Photographing Bees: Tips and Techniques

 6. Validate your settings

 My go-to settings are aperture f/11, increase ISO as needed, and shooting in raw.
-I always take test shots by visualising the photo, to validate my settings before starting the actual shoot.
-This will also give you the opportunity to think about the background and what should be or shouldn’t be included in the frame.
+I always take test shots to validate my settings before starting the actual shoot.
+This will also give you the opportunity to think about the background, colours, what to include (or not) in the frame.

 7. Get the Eyes In Focus